Kim Pittaway, President

 Nicola Davison is a portrait photographer and writer based in Dartmouth.
-She’s a graduate of the Alistair MacLeod Mentorship Program, in which she completed the manuscript of her first novel.
-In the Wake will be published with Vagrant Press (an imprint of Nimbus Publishing) in 2018.
+She is a graduate of the Alistair MacLeod Mentorship Program, in which she completed the manuscript of her first novel.
+In the Wake was published with Vagrant Press (an imprint of Nimbus Publishing) in 2018.
 She is currently at work on her third novel.

 Andre Fenton, Director-at-Large